tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

     (*scotch* decomposition method is the default for *decomposePar*)
   * Do Snapping Phase
   * Do Layer Addition Phase

-  * *Export Scale* is an optional scaling factor for STL geometry files and convertToMeters in blockMeshDict
+* *Export Scale* is an optional scaling factor for STL geometry files and convertToMeters in blockMeshDict.
 * *Fork* defines the fork of OpenFOAM for compatibility of generated files.
   Currently it only defines whether to produce *surfaceFeaturesDict* (for openfoam.org) or *surfaceFeatureExtractDict* (for